Unicorn Whale Narwhal – 23 Epic Narwhal Facts

 The word ‘narwhal’ comes from the old Norse word nár, which means “corpse”.
-The name refers to narwhals’ grayish color.
-For the ancient Norwegian people, this color reminded them of how a drowned sailor looked like.
+The name refers to the narwhals’ grayish color.
+For the ancient Norwegian people, this color reminded them of what a drowned sailor looked like.

-The narwhals also have a habit to “log” in the summer.
-This means they float still at the sea surface, as if they were dead.
+The narwhals also have a habit of “logging” in the summer.
+This means they float still at the sea surface as if they were dead.

 The scientific name of the narwhal, Monodon monoceros, is Greek.
 It means “one tooth, one horn”.
 By the way, the Greek name of the unicorn is Monoceros, “one horn”.
 That is exactly the same word that appears in the name ´narwhal´.